daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 just by looking at it for a few seconds?
 The sparsity of this matrix is $48.7\%$, more than half of the entries are non-zeros.
-Since it is noticeably correlated and is not relatively sparse, this should be trivial for MF but what if we started loosing signal, literally, by randomly zeroing out non-zero entries and thereby increasing sparsity?
+Since it is noticeably correlated and not relatively sparse, this will be trivial for MF - but what if we started loosing signal, literally, by randomly zeroing out non-zero entries and thereby increasing sparsity?

 ![interactions_removed]

-Let's run a monte-carlo simulation to investigate the effect of increasing sparsity on this easy-to-learn interaction matrix.
+Let's run a monte-carlo simulation to investigate.
 We'll make it even easier by equpping the model with more than enough parameters by setting `factors=24`.
 This means the model will factorize the square interaction matrix into two other square matrices instead of two